Together We Will: The Blueprints of Our Collective Future

 The 6-month Pilot

 The pandemic has further brought to light how the visual arts sector continues to marginalise many with ingrained working practices that create inhospitable and exclusive work environments.
-Undoing this culture is an essential part of dismantling whitesupremacist, ableist, heteronormative and patriarchal structures, which constitute the most pressing challenges to cultural development in the UK.
-The core aim of Together We Will is to ensure that values of care, collaboration and solidarity lead us in the future.
+The core aim of Together We Will is to ensure that values of care and collaboration lead us in the future.

-Contributing to our two-to-five-year plan, this 6-month pilot will enable us to test ideas and activate a broader understanding of what can be achieved collectively.
-The programme is rooted in establishing specialised groups as part of our region-wide professional network.
-In collaboration with these groups, we will develop an action plan to increase equal access to the arts by addressing specific needs and barriers.
+Contributing to our two-to-five-year plan, this 6-month pilot is rooted in establishing specialised groups as part of our region-wide professional network to collectively develop an action plan to increase equal access to the arts.
 This sector-led approach will test new ideas and bring an array of voices, lived experience and knowledge to the forefront of our work, calling for all arts organisations and practitioners in the region to establish new standards for best practice.

-- Talent Development: A cohort of Associate Programmes from across the region will be brought together to activate a joint programme that offers strategic development for artists and independent art workers.
+- Talent & Career Development: A cohort of Associate Programmes from across the region will be brought together to activate a joint programme that offers strategic development for artists and independent art workers.

-- Development: A regional network of organisations will be brought together to support and increase the visibility of the visual arts.
+- Building Sector Audiences: A regional network of organisations will be brought together to support and increase the visibility of the visual arts.

 Together We Will will launch in January 2021.